Chi Mei Corporation

 CHIMEI Corporation (奇美實業 (Qíměi Shíyè); CMC) is a Taiwan-based performance materials company.
 It has long been known as the world’s largest vendor of ABS resins.
-It has factories in Tainan, Zhenjiang and Zhangzhou.
 It also produces advanced polymer materials, synthetic rubbers, and specialty chemicals.
+It has factories in Tainan, Zhenjiang, and Zhangzhou.

 CHIMEI Corporation is part of a privately held holding company called the CHIMEI Group, which has numerous subsidiaries.
 One of them is Chi Mei Optoelectronics (CMO), which was founded in 1997 as a subsidiary of Chi Mei Corporation.
 Chi Mei Group was the largest shareholder in publicly listed CMO.
-The new Chimei Innolux Corporation (奇美電子, CMI) is the world's No. 2 and Taiwan's No. 1 largest maker of TFT-LCD panels and the likely owner of Westinghouse Digital Electronics.
+The new Chimei Innolux Corporation (奇美電子, CMI) is the world's fourth-largest and Taiwan's second-largest maker of TFT-LCD panels and the likely owner of Westinghouse Digital Electronics.
 Though CEO Douglas Woo has maintained the confidentiality of the ownership of the private Westinghouse licensee, they admit a significant vertically integrated relationship exists between the two.
-CHIMEI has sold Innolux shares, stake in Innolux has fallen to 0.83 percent in Oct.
+CHIMEI has sold Innolux shares; its stake in Innolux has fallen to 0.83 percent in Oct.
 2021.

 CHIMEI has a partnership with Mitsubishi Chemical Corporation of Japan.

 History

-The company was founded by Shi Wen-long in 1960 as Chi Mei Industrial Company Ltd., the first acrylic sheet manufacturer in Taiwan; it was renamed CHIMEI Corporation in 1992.
+The company was founded by Shi Wen-long in 1960 as Chi Mei Industrial Company Ltd.; it was renamed CHIMEI Corporation in 1992.
+It was the first acrylic sheet manufacturer in Taiwan.

 In 2001, the CHIMEI Group along with IBM Japan set up International Display Technology, which it subsequently sold to Sony in 2005.
+Hsu Wen-lung retired in 2005, allegedly under pressure from the Chinese government.

 In 2010, CHIMEI Optoelectronics, then a subsidiary of CHIMEI Corporation, pleaded guilty to a price fixing conspiracy with respect to sales of TFT-LCDs between 2001 and 2006.